obecerra3/CarbonFootprintCalc/README.md

 - Added drop down displaying step by step calculations
 - Added geolocation detection to change charity options based on user's location
 - Added charity options for Georgia users
 - Added desktop notification when the flight information is detected
 - Removed dependency on Vue.js

 ### BUG FIXES
+- Chrome Extension updated to accomodate the change in Delta website

 ### KNOWN BUGS